awilliams-atx/faceplace/README.md

 #### Reactions

-In the future, users will be able to record their reactions via simple icons including the classic "like" thumbs-up, "love", "anry", "sad", "wow", and "laugh".
+In the future, users will be able to record their reactions via simple icons including the classic "like" thumbs-up, "love", "angry", "sad", "wow", and "laugh".

 #### Private messages